Breaking Point

 For the last week, Caterpillars kept showing up in or outside my apartment.
 This conspicuous sign arrived around the time I got the sense my soul required cocooning.
-My word of the year had seemingly sent my system into a shocking need for inner cultivation—especially after I fell backward into old habits for comfort and consolation to my painful grief and depression.
+My word of the year, cultivate, had seemingly sent my system into a shocking need for inner cultivation—especially after I fell backward into old habits for comfort and consolation for my painful grief and depression.

 Fear of Future